-Homeowners have a variety of options for kitchen countertops.
-The awesome number of choices is enough to confuse mindful people.
-One of the most popular choices is white quartz, but just like any other material, it comes with advantages and disadvantages.
+Homeowners have a variety of options for kitchen countertops and the sheer number of choices is enough to confuse anyone.
+One of the most popular countertop choices now is a white quartz countertop, but just like any other material, it comes with advantages and disadvantages.
 This article provides an honest white quartz countertops pros and cons breakdown.

 We at Granite Selection have been in the business long enough to know the preferred materials for kitchen countertops.
-Quartz is a commonly used material for indoor floors, backsplashes, and countertops.
-This naturally occurring mineral is durable, elegant, and sleek.
-Moreover, quartz countertops are stain resistant, thus requiring little maintenance.
-These countertops come in various colors, and white is one of them.
+Quartz is a commonly used material for indoor floors, backsplashes, and countertops; this naturally occurring mineral is durable, elegant, and sleek.
+Moreover, quartz countertops are stain-resistant, thus requiring little maintenance.
+These granite countertops come in various colors, and white is just one of them.

-Many people are intimidated by white countertops because of the obvious reasons.
-White shows dirt and stains quite easily.
-However, white also lends itself to modern, minimalist interiors that have been the trend in the past few years.
+Many people are intimidated by white quartz countertops for obvious reasons: White shows dirt and stains quite easily.
+However, white also lends itself to modern, minimalist interiors that are very in style.
 White is also pristine and classy.
 Hence, despite some obvious drawbacks, white quartz is one of the most popular materials used for countertops.

 First of all, let’s talk about the material itself.
 Many homeowners choose quartz because this material is durable.
-That doesn’t mean a quartz slab can’t be hammered into pieces.
+That doesn’t mean a quartz granite slab can’t be hammered into pieces.
 It can be destroyed if one intends to destroy it.
-But regular homeowners can rest assured that quartz surfaces can last longer than their cheap alternatives.
+But regular homeowners can rest assured that a quartz counter can last longer than cheap alternatives.
 Clients who have had these countertops installed can attest to how these surfaces withstand everyday use.
 Quartz is one of the hardest minerals on earth.
-It’s pretty hard to scratch it even with a knife.
+It’s pretty hard to scratch it, even with a knife.
 But we still suggest using a cutting board!

 Because the material is both durable and non-porous, it requires little care and maintenance.
 Scrubbing worktops after cooking is not necessary.
 Stains can be easily cleaned with a cloth.

 Again, the surface is not porous, so it doesn’t provide a good environment for bacteria and mold to proliferate.
-There are no places for organic matter to get lodged in and to cause microorganisms to thrive.
+There are no places for organic matter to get lodged in and cause microorganisms to thrive.
 Disinfecting surfaces takes care of bacteria from raw meat and food after preparation and a little baking soda helps with any smell.
 This hygienic precaution keeps kitchens smelling fresh after a good deal of cooking.

 White lends itself to classic and modern interiors.
 It’s trendy, but it’s also timeless.
 This is why no one can go wrong with white.
-It doesn’t matter whether it’s in the kitchen or in the bathroom.
+It doesn’t matter whether it’s in the whole kitchen design, or in the bathroom.
 White also goes well with almost any color.
-White countertops go well with gray, red, or brown cabinets.
-Those who are unsure can check out our rich catalogue of kitchen designs and themes.
+White quartz counters go well with gray, red, or brown cabinets.
+Those who are unsure can check out our rich catalog of kitchen designs and themes.

 White looks clean and neat.
 For people looking for pristine elegance, white is the way to go.
 White countertops will never lose their appeal.
-Many people still prefer a plain color that has no features, speckles, or veining because it goes with many styles and themes.
+Many people still prefer a plain color that has no features, speckles, or subtle veining, because it goes with many styles and themes.

 White surfaces reflect more light, so the kitchen or bathroom looks brighter and more inviting.
 After all, no one likes dark, miserable kitchens.
-White just makes everything from wines and teas to pasta dishes and cakes look better and tastier.
+White just makes everything from wines and teas and coffee stains to pasta dishes and cakes look better and tastier.

 White also gives an illusion of more space, which small kitchen spaces can benefit from.